AndyBrunner/List-JAR-Files/README.md

 ## Prerequisites

 - Any Java JRE (Java 8+)
-- ch.k43.util.jar package
+- ch.k43.util.jar package (Download from [Java Utility Package](https://java-util.k43.ch/downloads/package-ch-k43-util))

 ## Notes

 - The required ch.k43.util.jar file must be present in the current classpath at runtime.
-- To enable debugging mode, edit and place the KLog.properties file in the current directory.
-See [Java Utility Package](https://java-util.k43.ch)
+- To enable debugging mode, edit and place the KLog.properties file in the current directory (See Logging in [Java Utility Package](https://java-util.k43.ch/examples/logging))

 ## Examples